Trial of Scot Peterson: Background

-Legal
+Legal proceedings

 In June 2019, following an investigation that included interviews with 184 witnesses, Peterson was arrested and then bonded out for the crime of failing to protect the students during the shooting.
 In June 2023, Peterson was tried in court on multiple charges regarding the events related to the shooting.
 He faced 11 charges, including multiple counts of neglect of a child and culpable negligence, and one count of perjury.

 In 2019, Peterson had pleaded not guilty and filed a motion to have all charges dropped.
 However, the motion was denied and jury selection started on May 31, 2023.
 On June 29, 2023, after four days of deliberations, jurors acquitted Peterson on all counts.

-In July 2023, a judge approved for a re-enactment of the shooting inside the building as part of a civil lawsuit against Peterson.
+In July 2023, a judge approved for a re-enactment of the shooting to be conducted inside the building as part of a civil lawsuit against Peterson.
 The re-enactment was going be recorded to be reviewed by the court and was planned to include the same type of weapons and ammo used, but with blanks instead of live ammunition.
-However live ammunition ended up being used instead.
+However, live ammunition ended up being used instead.

-Peterson's legal team requested that the lawsuit brought against him by the victims’ survivors and families be dismissed in December, 2023.
-The judge took the arguments under advisement and indicated that she would issue a ruling soon.
-If the trial goes forward, it will begin in 2024.
+Peterson's legal team requested that the lawsuit brought against him by the surviving victims and the deceased victims' families be dismissed in December 2023.
+In January 2024, the judge declared that the lawsuits against Peterson could move forward.
+Peterson appealed the decision; a year later, in January 2025, a judge upheld the decision to allow the lawsuits to go to trial.

 Response

 Some commentators had previously stated that a guilty verdict in the trial might have set precedent for the legal status of policing in the United States by determining the legal interpretation of the term "caregiver" to include police officers under some circumstances.
 Other commentators were skeptical about this theory.
 In the end, this issue was never opened because of Peterson's acquittal.

-Parents of victims of the shooting were disappointed with the decision of the jury that acquitted Peterson in June 2023 and of Peterson.
+Parents of victims of the shooting were disappointed with the decision of the jury that acquitted Peterson and condemned his actions during the incident.
 Some called Peterson a "failure" and "the coward of Broward" while others expressed their concern that he was acquitted and felt that school resource officers should be held accountable for failing to engage threats.